 Dementia is not part of the normal aging process although age-related memory loss is common and normal.
 Forgetfulness may also occur with depression, bereavement, stress or anxiety.
 There are many treatable conditions that can appear similar to dementia.
 These include depression and psychosis, nutritional deficiencies such as B12 and folate deficiency, thyroid imbalance and drug interactions; a medical examination and tests are needed to exclude these causes.

 The cause of Alzheimer’s disease is still not known.
-Possible associations include a genetic predisposition, toxins and viruses.
+Possible associations include a genetic predisposition, lifestyle, environmental factors, toxins and viruses.
 A rapidly progressive form of Alzheimer’s occurs in younger people in their 40s and 50s but most sufferers are over 65 and the incidence increases with age.
 Sufferers have an accumulation of a gummy substance called amyloid, which clumps around nerve cells and in blood vessels in the brain.
 Healthy cells throughout the body make amyloid, but in Alzheimer’s sufferers, excessive amounts of amyloid are produced.
 The more amyloid present, the greater the degree of dementia.

 This is also known as multi-infarct dementia and happens when brain tissue dies either from small blood vessels in the brain bursting or being blocked by blood clots.